apache/www-site/content/dev/pmc.md

 the standard Board notification procedures must still be followed for reinstatement).

 Once the PMC member's resignation is received on a mailing list of the Foundation, the resignation is considered effective.
-Hhowever, the PMC member has 72 hours to withdraw their resignation.
+However, the PMC member has 72 hours to withdraw their resignation.
 Notifying the board is not required, but encouraged to ease tracking.